Buliwyfa/calendar_extension/README.md

 **If there is an error, something went wrong with your sync.**

-Events will only be changed, if the last_modified field or the uid field of the external calendar changes.
+*Hints*:

-*Hint*:
+- Events will only be changed, if the last_modified field or the uid field of the external calendar changes.
-When you try to add an external calendar, the module first checks whether the URL you added is correct and can be converted to an iCal file.
+- When you try to add an external calendar, the module first checks whether the URL you added is correct and can be converted to an iCal file.
 **Some iCal-Url's start with a** `webcal://`

 All you have to do is to **change this to**